pavangudiwada/job-board-hub/CONTRIBUTING.md

 ## Recognition

 All contributors will be recognized in our project.
-Thank you for helping make JobBoardHub better!
+Thank you for helping make Job Resources better!

 ---